Willows-Preparatory-School/minecraft-project-combined/README.md

 Mixins let forge handle all of the injection, but ASM requires you yourself to handle all the Java bytcode <br>
 modification, which can cause issues between mods.
 ASM is considered legacy now and mixins are the prefered <br>
 method now. <br>

+# Minecraft-Project
+The template for GitHub classroom for the open-ended project submissions.

+Submit your files with thorough documentation.
+Don't forget to register your changes in the corresponding module class (included in this comment).
+Don't add unnecessary files from the labs; solely add your summative concepts and their registration.